Evidence-Based · CGA Components · EMR Documentation · Free

 CFS

 9-point frailty grading system for older adults ranging from Very Fit to Terminally Ill.
-Commonly used in ICU, surgery, and geriatric medicine.
+Widely used in ICU, emergency, and surgical pre-assessment.
+Frailty confirmed at CFS ≥ 5.

 Frailty CFS Rockwood ICU Aging